-A good example of a turbulent flow that embodies some of these principles is a turbulent boundary layer along a solid surface (Sec.
-15.4).
-Turbulent boundary layers generally exert more shear stress on a surface than laminar boundary layers, but nevertheless usually produce less total drag, because they are less prone to separation from the surface when subjected to an adverse pressure gradient.
+In the context of turbulent boundary layers, our physical approach will reveal semiquantitatively the structures of such boundary layers (Sec.
+15.5.1), and it will explain why turbulent boundary layers generally exert more shear stress on a surface than laminar boundary layers, but nevertheless usually produce less total drag (Sec.
+15.5.2): it is because they are less prone to separation from the surface when subjected to an adverse pressure gradient (a variant of the Coanda effect).
 For this reason, turbulence is often induced artificially in boundary layers, e.g. those going over the top of an airplane wing, or those on one face of a ball.
 In Sec.
-15.4 we shall study the structure of a turbulent boundary layer and briefly discuss how its turbulence can arise through instability of a laminar boundary layer; and we shall examine some applications to balls moving through the air (golf balls, cricket balls, baseballs, ...).
+15.5.3 we shall briefly discuss how turbulence can arise through instability of a laminar boundary layer; and in Sec.
+15.5.4 we shall examine some applications to balls moving through the air (golf balls, cricket balls, baseballs, ...).